 2008

-The Broadway Gallery, Malka Lubelski Cultural Foundation, Wappen Field: Work in Progress, NY, NY
+Broadway Gallery, Malka Lubelski Foundation, Wappen Field: Work In Progress

-PS1's Backside, Site Specific Installation, Between the Clock and the Bed, 45-46 21st Street, Long Island City, NY
+Site Specific Installation, PS1’s Backside, Long Island City, NY

 2005

-Brooklyn College, NY, The Booth Project, Sound Installation, Electro-Acoustic Festival
+Brooklyn College, The Booth Project, Sound Installation, Electro-Acoustic Festival, NY

 2004

-150 m3 Largus, Austellungs und Projektraum, Installation, Cologne, Germany
+150 m3 Largus, Austellungs und Projektraum, Cologne, Germany

 2002

-Harvestworks Digital Media Arts Center, New York, Vestment
+Harvestworks Digital Media Arts Center, Vestment, Sound Sculpture, NY

 2023